infoaxon/everything-devops/README.md

-# This is the README file for the Everything Git repository.
-This is where we learn GIT and also keep the GIT tricks and other related configs very handy
+This is the README file for the Everything Git repository.
+This is where we learn GIT and also keep the GIT tricks and other related configs very handy and will be used for learning GIT better